 - Directory of Community Legislation in Force and Other Acts of the Community Institutions

-Produced in June and December, each publication is a cumulation including all binding secondary EC legislation in force from 1952 to the present.
-Volume I consists of 20 topical chapters with legislation arranged by subject.
-Volume II is a chronological and alphabetical index of legislation found in Vol. I. Provides quick access to complete history of legislative acts.
-INTL REF KJE 915.D47 and INTL Media (fiche).
-Also available on the EUR-Lex site in both an analytical and alphabetical index.
+Produced in June and December, each publication is a cumulation that includes all binding secondary EC legislation in force since 1952.
+Volume I consists of 20 topical chapters with legislation arranged by subject; Volume II is a chronological and alphabetical index of legislation found in Volume I. Provides quick access to complete history of legislative acts.
+KJE 915.D47 and INTL Media (fiche) (1984–2002).

-- Bulletin of the European Union This has ceased being updated and is now archived on Europa - its last issue covered July-August of 2009.
+- Bulletin of the European Union This has ceased being updated and is now archived on Europa.eu (the last issue covered July–August 2009).
 It reported on the activities of the Commission and the other Community institutions.
-INTL REF KJE 920.E974 Available on the Web.
-Newer information can be found at the Newsroom site on Europa.
+Newer information can be found at the Europa.eu News and Events page.

 Other Legislative Documents

 - Debates of the European Parliament (part of the OJ) KJE 908.A5 (Media 1st Floor microform, Row C, Cabinet 4/A)

 - European Parliament, Working Documents (under the title Reports) KJE 5390.A3 R466 (Media 1st Floor microform, Row C, Cabinet 4/A)